 Any man's death diminishes me because I am involved in mankind; and

 therefore never send to know for whom the bell tolls; it tolls for thee.—John

 No man is an island.—John Donne

 I am a rock.
-I am an island.—Paul Simon
+I am an island.—Paul Simon, begging to differ with